rprashanth85/Supplier-Invoice-and-Payment-Forecasting/README.md

 #### Note on Residuals and Accuracy

-Throughout the modeling process, RMSE was used as the key metric to measure the accuracy of all models.
+Throughout the modeling process, RMSE (Root Mean Squared Error) was used as the key metric to measure the accuracy of all models.
 After experimenting with hybrid models like Prophet + LSTM, I realized the critical importance of residuals in improving predictions.
-This understanding led to the integration of ARIMA and XGBoost to model residuals effectively, significantly enhancing forecast accuracy.
+This understanding led to the integration of Ridge, ARIMA and XGBoost to model residuals effectively, significantly enhancing forecast accuracy.

 #### Results